 Fiberglass is strong enough that you don’t have to worry about puncturing the gelcoat or cracking the structure through everyday use.
 Your dogs can play in the pool with you, no problem.

-The inside finish is user-friendly and never needs to be refinished if it’s made correctly.
+The inside finish is user-friendly and never needs to be refinished if it’s made and maintained correctly.